Asana/api-explorer/README.md

 > **_NOTE:_**  This repository has been archived and is no longer being maintained.
-Asana's API documentation is available at [https://developers.asana.com/docs/api-explorer](https://developers.asana.com/docs/api-explorer).
+Asana's API explorer is available at [https://developers.asana.com/docs/api-explorer](https://developers.asana.com/docs/api-explorer).
 To access up-to-date versions of Asana's OpenAPI Specifications, visit the [openapi](https://github.com/asana/openapi) repository.

 # api-explorer [![Build Status][travis-image]][travis-url]